Secure CheckoutPersonal information is secured with SSL technology.

 - Provides a framework for collaboration between geophysical scientists and ecologists studying natural disturbances

-- Offers a fully updated second edition with five new chapters and revisions of 11 chapters from the first edition
+- Includes fully updated research with 5 new chapters and revision of 11 chapters from the first edition

 Academics, graduate students, conservation biologists and land managers interested in plant disturbance ecology